 To keep making progress toward your goals, first, you have to stay healthy and injury-free.
 It’s important to warm up properly before your workouts and also post-training mobility.
 Ensure your muscles and joints are warmed up before training, paying particular attention to any areas susceptible to tightness and injury.
 If you have had a previous injury it is likely you will need to do more mobility work in this area than others.

 Know your options.

-You don’t need a fancy 16 week program with a 4 week taper to build muscle and improve general fitness.
+You don’t need a fancy 16-week program with a 4-week taper to build muscle and improve general fitness.
 The basics work no matter what your age so stick to the big, multi-joint compound exercises like squats, presses, rows.
 Add in some progressive programming which means slowly increase the weight over time, maybe 2.5kg per week if you’re feeling good, and you should be seeing gains in no time.

 That said, after 40 years of wear and tear you may find these exercises start causing you pain.
-There are plenty of substitute exercised if you find one is causing you pain or discomfort.
+There are plenty of substitutes exercised if you find one is causing you pain or discomfort.
 If you’re experiencing lower back pain during back squats you could replace it with rear food elevated Bulgarian split squats.
 Barbell presses can be replaced by dumbbell presses and bent-over rows can be replaced by chest-supported or inverted rows.
 While there is plenty of information on the internet consulting a personal trainer may be a good idea so your program can be tailored specifically to you.

 Know you can.